zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/9-labs-convert-to-new-help/change-help-page.md

     ![](images/need-help-insert.png)

-***TIP: Follow #2-5 previous step!
+***TIP: Follow #2-5 in the previous step!
 Doing this concurrently with Step 1 will save some time.
 Don't forget your can check the filepath of the manifest file in the consolidated search results.***

 ![](images/search-path.png)